Dani12600000/Industries-Manager-website/README.md

 # Industries-Manager-website
-The repository my Industries Manager application website
+The repository for my Industries Manager application website